pholmes2012/Simple_FRAM_FileSystem/README.md

 Limitations:

  Files are created with a maximum possible size, the initial file size (fSize) will be 0 then the file can be written to until it grows to its maximum size.
-At any time data can be written to any offset within the file, where the offset is < fSize().
+At any time data can be read/written from any offset within the file, where the offset is < fSize().

- Once a file is created in a file system it can not be deleted from the file system (but a new file system can be created deleting all files).
+ Once a file is created in a file system it can not be deleted from the file system (but a new file system can be created deleting all existing files).

- No endian awareness, currently the endianness of the data written will be the endianness of the CPU that wrote it.
+ No directories or folders.

 Uses:

-  This file system was designed primarily for frequent backing up of runtime structures to non-volatile storage, this might be done in the following way:
+  This file system was designed primarily for frequent backing up of runtime structures to non-volatile storage, this could be done in the following way:
   ```
   if (file.fOpen("Structure1")==false)
   {